 E-invoicing in France

-E-invoicing legislation in France has changed significantly in recent years.
-It is already mandatory for French companies to send an e-invoice to government agencies.
-Soon, an e-invoice will also become mandatory for trade between French companies.
+Legislation around e-invoicing in France has changed significantly in recent years.
+French companies must already send electronic invoices to government agencies (B2G).
+From 2026-2027, e-invoicing will also become mandatory for trade between French companies (B2B) and reporting B2C transactions via e-reporting.

 Discover below the current legislation and what options French companies have to exchange e-invoices.